 It is the final sub-process of capacity management that first collects and later delivers the data related to service performance, service usage and service capacity to other stages.
 The service capacity report is the outcome of this stage.

-- Capacity management ensures that all the service levels are fulfilled
+- Capacity Management ensures that all the service levels are fulfilled

-- Capacity management process manages computing resources requirements
+- It process manages computing resources requirements

 The advantages of capacity management are as follows

 - One of the advantages of capacity management is that it helps to defer expenses.
 When the purchase is left for a later date, it becomes possible to obtain more capacity for the money

 - The components and applications are fine-tuned because of capacity management, and this leads to reduced consumption and an improvement of performances